 Hand-foot syndrome (HFS), also known as palmar-plantar erythrodysaesthesia (PPE), is a common side effect associated with a number of chemotherapeutic drugs including capecitabine, fluorouracil, liposomal doxorubicin and cytarabine.
-A similar reaction occurs with pazopanib, sorafenib and sunitinib, however lesions tend to be more localised and hyperkeratotic.r Hand-foot syndrome is characterised by the gradual onset of bilaterally symmetric reactions over the palms and soles including erythema, tenderness, pain, swelling, tingling, numbness, pruritus, bullous lesions, dry rash, moist desquamation, ulceration and sensory impairment or paraesthesia.r Although not life threatening, hand-foot syndrome impacts on quality of life and may result in sub-optimal dosing.
+A similar reaction, hand-foot skin reaction (HFSR) occurs with some kinase inhibitors e.g. pazopanib, sorafenib and sunitinib, however lesions tend to be more localised and hyperkeratotic, see figure below.rr Hand-foot syndrome is characterised by the gradual onset of bilaterally symmetric reactions over the palms and soles including erythema, tenderness, pain, swelling, tingling, numbness, hyperpigmentation, pruritus, bullous lesions, dry rash, moist desquamation, ulceration and sensory impairment or paraesthesia.r Although not life threatening, hand-foot syndrome impacts on quality of life and may result in sub-optimal dosing.
 Symptoms appear to be dose-dependent and palms are affected more than soles.

 The exact causative mechanism of hand-foot syndrome is unknown however there are a few theories postulating that: